🔨📦🎙️_(:3」∠)_💦

 Now, it was supposed to be almost all done at this point but it still sounded noisy when I made a fuss in the booth.
 Hmm...

-Speaking of which, I remember someone leaving a famous quote "Sound leaks from gaps".
+Speaking of which, I remember someone leaving a famous quote, "Sound leaks from gaps."

 After all, I embarked on installing a curtain in front of the booth.
 3

-Having bought a cafe curtain and a tension rod, I dragged them(book stands) out of bed and assigned a totally irrelevant job.
+Having bought a cafe curtain and a tension rod, I dragged book stands that was almost falling into eternal sleep out of bed and allocated them a totally irrelevant job.
 I'm so sorry for that.

 Book stands and a tension rod feat. hooks